He will transfigure our mortal body into the image of his glorious body – He will transfigure our mortal body by image of his glorious body

 The passage of the Transfiguration, as already mentioned at the beginning, is among the most difficult to read and to place within the historical path of Jesus’ life.
 It is rich in suggestions because it presents many and rich allusions to events and stories of the Old Testament.

 The temporal annotation, placed at the beginning, «eight days later», while the other synoptics report: “six days later”, connects the story with what has just happened.
 Jesus has finished his first announcement of the passion, but, at least according to Matthew and Mark, but not Luke, he has also received a bitter disappointment from Peter.
 If shortly before he had recognized him as the Messiah, now instead he advises him, taking him aside, not to go to Jerusalem, because the Christ should not have died.
 Simon, in the mouth of Jesus, becomes like Satan.
 For this reason many modern commentators add another motivation to the traditional interpretation that sees a theological meaning in the presence of Moses and Elijah next to Jesus, they would embody the Law and the Prophets.
 These two characters would bring Jesus the consolation he needed.
 The biographies of Elijah and Moses, in fact, tell us what the two had to go through and this makes them know what Jesus is about to go through.
 Both have experienced daring trials to the point of even asking God to die.
-In Exodus 32:32, immediately after the story of the golden calf, Moses turns to the Lord, imploring forgiveness for his people: «if you would forgive their sin… But if not, blot me out of your book which you have written!» Elijah in 1 Kings 19:4: «Take my life, for I am no better than my fathers».
+In Exodus 32:32, immediately after the story of the golden calf, Moses turns to the Lord, imploring forgiveness for his people: «if you would forgive their sin… But if not, blot me out of your book which you have written!» Elijah and 1 Kings 19:4: «Take my life, for I am no better than my fathers».
 Finally, both have had bitter disappointments, for which they are granted the vision of God (Exodus 33:21-22; 1 Kings 19:13).

 The presence of the two characters is therefore not only for the disciples, but is the consolation for the Son who is about to go to Jerusalem.
 Jesus must be comforted and strengthened regarding his “exodus”, or his near future; the angel will do the same in Gethsemane, according to Luke’s account, at the moment of the extreme struggle (Page 22:43-44).